Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Experiments

 For the hyperparameter study, we vary the number of GCN layers and the number of training epochs on the Nevada subset.
 Adjusting the depth from $2$ to $10$ layers changes AUROC by no more than $3\%$.
 This shows that the model remains stable across a wide range of depths.
 Varying the number of training epochs from $15$ to $50$ shows that performance plateaus around epoch $30$, suggesting that extended training offers limited benefit.

-\textbf{Cross-state transfer.} To evaluate how well the model transfers to new regions, we conduct a cross-state generation experiment.
+\textbf{Cross-state transfer.} To evaluate how well the model transfers to new regions, we conduct a cross-state generalization experiment.
 In this setting, we train the GIN plus MoE model on one state and test it on another.
 The AUROC scores for all train–test pairs are shown in Figure~\ref{fig_cross_state}.
 The results reveal strong cross-state consistency.
-We find that the accident patterns in Maryland and Nevada are more consistent with the shared representations learned by the model.
+We find that the accident patterns in Maryland and Nevada are more consistent with the model's learned shared representations.
 It also indicates that both structural and visual features in these two states align well with those from other regions.
 Further understanding these transfer patterns is an interesting question for future work \cite{wuunderstanding,liidentification,yang2025precise}.

 \textbf{Runtime.} The fusion structure may introduce extra computation, so we remove one GNN layer in the fusion modules to keep the cost low.
-We then empirically measure the computational time for evaluating one month of data in each state.
+We then empirically measure the computational time required to evaluate one month of data in each state.
 The results are reported in Table~\ref{tab_run_time}.
 It shows that the added overhead is small, and the runtime remains almost unchanged across all states.

 \textbf{Per-class performance.} To understand how the model behaves on different road types, we evaluate different fusion strategies on Delaware.
 We report the AUROC for major road classes in Table~\ref{tab_per_class}.
 Link roads are not included in this analysis.
 The results indicate that the model performs better on Residential, Road, and Living street, while relatively lower on Primary, Trunk, and Motorway.